oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

 [`oci-onm-mgmt-agent.mgmtagent.image.secret`](https://github.com/oracle-quickstart/oci-kubernetes-monitoring/blob/main/charts/mgmt-agent/values.yaml#L34)

-### How to use FIPS-enabled container images ?
+### How to use the OL9-compatible container image with FIPS libraries ?

+The Oracle Linux 9 (OL9) compatible Fluentd collector image includes libraries for FIPS environments.

+OL9 images are available for image versions 2.0.0 onwards.

-The Oracle Linux 9 (OL9) Fluentd collector image contains FIPS-supported binaries.
-To use the OL9 image, override `oci-onm-logan.image.url` with the `2.0.0-ol9` tag in your Helm values:
+To use the OL9-compatible image, override `oci-onm-logan.image.url` with the `<version>-ol9` tag in your Helm values:

+Example:
 ```
 oci-onm-logan:
   image: